 - Non-blood vessel problems in the brain: Brain tumors, seizures, and hypertension can also cause headaches.
 The cause of this condition is not precisely known, and although it may occur at any age, it usually affects young and obese women.
 Although idiopathic intracranial hypertension causes a significant headache, it can even cause blindness if left untreated.

-- Drugs: Drugs used in the treatment of erectile dysfunction (impotence), blood pressure, or other cardiac medications can also cause headaches.
-Excessive drug use when painkillers are taken too often can also lead to chronic headaches.
+- Drugs: Drugs used in treating erectile dysfunction (impotence), blood pressure, or other cardiac medications can also cause headaches.
+Excessive drug use when painkillers are taken too often can lead to chronic headaches.

 - Infections: Meningitis, inflammation in the brain, HIV, AIDS, and systemic diseases (e.g., pneumonia or influenza) can cause headaches.

-- Changes in the body: Problems such as high blood pressure (hypertension), hypothyroidism, and dialysis cause headaches.
+- Changes in the body: High blood pressure (hypertension), hypothyroidism, and dialysis cause headaches.

 - Problems with the eyes, ears, nose, teeth, sinuses, and neck: Sinus infection, toothache, glaucoma (eye pressure), inflammation of iritis also cause headaches.